rough-stuff/rough-website/index.md

 ## Support this project

-Support development of this project by sponsoring on [Github](https://github.com/sponsors/pshihn).<br>
+Support development of this project by sponsoring on [Github Sponsors](https://github.com/sponsors/pshihn).<br>
 Alternatively, you can also sponsor or [Open Collective](https://opencollective.com/rough).

 This project is supported by: